Micah W. Miller

 - Semiconductor processing and defect analysis

 Micah is committed to pro bono work.
 Working with the Victim Rights Law Center or the Middlesex District Attorney’s Office Domestic Violence Pro Bono initiative, he has assisted several pro bono clients in obtaining abuse prevention orders.
+He has also represented pro bono clients in federal district and immigration courts.

 Prior to joining Nutter, Micah was an associate at an international law firm in Boston, where he focused on patent litigation, patent prosecution, U.S. Patent and Trademark Office post-grant proceedings, and intellectual property portfolio development.
 Previously, he was a software engineer at IBM, where he developed hardware management and tracking functions within the i5 operating system.
 His experience also extends to storage, clustering, and autonomic computing technologies.